-A recent 'take-all' harvest was conducted over April and May 2020 between Marion and Fortescue Bays, in the Fortescue Bay region of Tasmania's east coast.
+A three day 'take-all' harvest was conducted April 9th to 11th 2021 from around 7,500m coast line on Babel, Cat and Storehouse Islands in the very north of the east coast (2016).
 This was a joint project between commercial urchin divers (Tasmanian Commercial Dive Association) and IMAS researchers were involved, sponsored by the Abalone Industry Reinvestment Fund.
-The 'take-all' harvest removed all (detectable) size classes of C. rodgersii from target sites and transported the urchins to the RTS PauaCo factory for processing, and was trialled as an alternative method to culling to reduce urchin densities in productive abalone and rock lobster habitat.
-Measurements of urchin size and weight were taken, and those urchins large enough (>85mm) were processed for sale.
-Divers were paid at a rate of \$2.90/kg wet weight.
-A total of 114,471 urchins were harvested, with the total tonnage calculated to 34.916 tonnes.
+The 'take-all' harvest removed all (detectable) size classes of C. rodgersii from target regions and transported viable urchins to a mother boat where they were held in live tanks as well as in bulk bins on the final day, after which True South Seafood received and processed the urchins.
+Measurements of urchin size and weight were taken, along with urchin density and depth of harvested areas.
+A total of 3.44 tonnes of urchins were removed.